jserv/amacc/README.md

 ## Introduction
 AMaCC is built from scratch, targeted at 32-bit ARM architecture.
+It is a considerably stripped down version of C and it is meant as pedagogical tool for learning about compilers, linkers, and loaders.

 There are 3 execution modes AMaCC implements:
 * Just-in-Time compiler (JITC) for ARM backend
 * Generate valid Executable and Linkable Format (ELF) executables
 * Interpreter-only execution

-Indeed, AMaCC is designed to compile the minimal subset of C required to self-host.
+It is worth mentioning that AMaCC is designed to compile the minimal subset of C required to self-host with the above execution modes.
 For example, global variables and, in particular, global arrays are there.

+Intermediate code generation is integrated into the parsing since it is generating code for a stack-based machine and hat also follows the sequence of actions performed when parsing.

+It mixes classical recursive descent and operator precedence parser.
+An operator precedence parser is actually quite a bit faster than recursive descent parser (RDP) for expressions when operator precedence is defined using grammar productions that would otherwise get turned into methods.

 ## Compatibility
 AMaCC is capable of compiling C source files written in the following